MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-field-text-search.md

         field(1; Address; Text[50])
         {
             Caption = 'Address retrieved by Service';
-            // in 2024 release wave 2, you can define that table fields are included in optimized text search OptimizeForTextSearch = true;
+            // In 2024 release wave 2 and later, you can define that table fields are included in full-text search OptimizeForTextSearch = true;
         }
         field(2; Locality; Text[30])